 Not only is the city home to dozens of traditional paella restaurants, but you can also take an easy day trip to its actual birthplace – the village of El Palmar.

 Located in the heart of Europe, Vienna is certainly beautiful all year round.
 But there is something very special about Austria’s capital in spring.

 May it be the gorgeous blossom trees, blooming rose gardens, or just the fresh atmosphere of the city – it is definitely worth paying a visit.

-Spring in Vienna is best spent outdoors – go to the Volksgarten, which gets covered in 400 kinds of roses during the season.
-Marvel at the beauty of one of the most famous landmarks of Austria, the Schönbrunn Palace, and roam around its gardens and Orangery.
+Spring in Vienna is best spent outdoors – go to the Volksgarten, which gets covered in 400 kinds of roses, marvel at the beauty of one of the most famous landmarks of Austria, the Schönbrunn Palace, and roam around its gardens and Orangery.